 Read Labels to Know Your Medicine

-Combination over-the-counter products -- such as cold and flu remedies -- often contain several medicines.
-To avoid overdosing, look at the list of active ingredients.
+Combination over-the-counter products -- such as cold and flu remedies -- often contain several drugs.
+To avoid taking too much, look at the list of active ingredients.
 For example, if a medicine contains acetaminophen, you’ll know to avoid taking more separately.
 Reading labels can also help you avoid drugs you’re allergic to.